 Women’s confidence with money and investing is another area where professionals may be able to add value.
 Various studies point to women having lower financial confidence than men: for example, when women answer questions about basic investing concepts like risk diversification and the power of compounding, they are far more likely than men to answer “I don’t know” if that is one of the options.7

 The research also indicates women are also less likely to take financial risks, and they tend to rate their investing aptitude much lower than their ability to handle short-term money issues like managing debt or saving.
 That can actually help them when it comes to investing, since they are less likely to trade quickly and aggressively, but it may also keep them from investing for growth.

-Women do tend to set the bar high, for financial advisors and others.
-When 30 affluent women kept diaries of their ups and downs in the course of a week for a study by United Capital, over half of the highs and lows seemed to result from women having high standards and expectations.9
+Women do tend to set the bar high, for financial professionals and others.
+When 30 affluent women kept diaries of their ups and downs in the course of a week for a study by United Capital over half of the highs and lows seemed to result from women having high standards and expectations.9

 The women’s diaries also indicated that a shortage of time was a bigger issue than a shortage of money.